slebras/index_runner/README.md

 * `ELASTICSEARCH_INDEX_PREFIX` - Name of the prefix to use for all indexes (defaults to "search2")
 * `KAFKA_WORKSPACE_TOPIC` - Name of the topic to consume workspace events from (defaults to "workspaceevents")
 * `KAFKA_ADMIN_TOPIC` - Name of the topic to consume indexer admin events from (defaults to "indexeradminevents")
+* `ALLOW_TYPES` - optional comma-delimited strings - list of KBase Workspace types that we want to whitelist when indexing into ES and importing into RE
+* `SKIP_TYPES` - optional comma-delimited strings - list of KBase Worksapce types that we want to blacklist when indexing into ES and importing into RE
+* `MAX_HANDLER_FAILURES` - optional int - Number of times our consumer can fail processing a message before it commits the offset and moves on

 ## Admininstration